lzhang-itt/sciprog_21/README.md

 Check individual folders under `practical/` for concrete code.
 All source code are tested to compile under GFortran 9.3.0 on Linux.

 This repo is work of my own and comes with ABSOLUTELY NO WARRANTY.
-Have fun
+Have fun!

 ## Original description from upstream